raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

 + Fancy a backdrop?
-It's a little bit too white!
+Thec urrent one's little bit too white!
 Go to 'Choose a Backdrop'.
 There's loads from the gallery to choose from.

 ![Access Choose a Backdrop](images/Choose a Backdrop.png)